James Aldridge Artist

 Living By the Ash Tree Waters

 In this project with Andover Trees United, I worked with three local schools and their associated communities, to explore and learn about local chalkstreams.
 Together we developed activity backpacks, using the children's design ideas, which can now be used by ATU with local groups, to support them to learn more about the Andover area's rich ecological heritage.
+Summer 2022.

 Earthworks Project for Well City Salisbury